René Pijnen: Professional career

 Pijnen rode on the road with TI–Raleigh, managed by another Dutch track specialist, Peter Post, but he said the length of road races bored him, and that he frequently found himself looking at his watch to see how much longer he would have to ride.

 After cycling

-When he retired, he ran – among other enterprises he already started during his cycling career – a hotel in Bergen op Zoom, the North Brabant province where he was born.
+After retiring, he ran a hotel in Bergen op Zoom, the North Brabant province where he was born.
+This was in addition to several other ventures he had started during his cycling career.